adriandoonan/improv-toolbox/src/content/exercises/cliffweb-the-samurai.md

 ---
 name: The Samurai
-purpose: SceneWork
+purpose: Scene Work
 shortDescription: Practicing being funny is tough.
 description: Practicing being funny is tough.
 Here’s an exercise designed to reward you when you do something that is both funny and still productive for an improv scene.
 tags:
   - Will Hines - How to be the greatest improviser on earth
   - Scene work
   - Object work
   - Characters
 source: cliffweb; Will Hines - How to be the greatest improviser on earth
 credit: Will Hines
 ---